orthopus/01-mechanicals-tools/README.md

 ### D.I.Y Level **⭐**

-**Required devices** : To make your own Pick Holder, you will need a 3D printer, a guitar pick, and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md))
+**Required components** : To make your own Pick Holder, you will need a 3D printer, a guitar pick, a Tool Holder 3D printed [Making Manual](https://github.com/orthopus/01-wrist/blob/main/docs/tool-holder-3D-printer/ToolHolder_3D_making-manual.md) and some basics screws (you will find a detailed list of equipment in the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md))

 We give more details about how to get the best experiences with the **Pick Holder** in the *user manual*.

-You can manufacture the Tool holder for less than 1€ : more details in the *COSTS* file.
+You can make the Pick Holder for ~2€ : more details in the *COSTS* file.

 To make your own Pick Holder, follow the [Making Manual](https://github.com/orthopus/01-mechanicals-tools/blob/main/docs/PickHolder_making-manual.md).